 Cataract Surgery Recovery

-You will have three post-op visits.
+Following the surgery, you will have three post-op visits.
 During your first visit, our certified technicians will check your vision, incision, IOL, eye pressure, and make sure your eye is comfortable.
 At your two week visit, we will dilate your eyes (enlarge your pupils with eye drops) in order to check your retina (the back of your eye).
 Finally, we will see you four weeks after surgery if you don’t have an optometrist to continue your care.
 We will also check your glasses at this post-op appointment.

 Schedule a Consultation